agathis-project/salix-arctica/README.md

 - broadcasting MDIO address = disabled
 - MII, full duplex, autoneg enable
 - disabled ISOLATE function
-- disabled PME output for Wake-on-LAN (overriden by SW)
+- disabled PME output for Wake-on-LAN (overridden by SW)
 ```

 - the two Phy transceivers are managed by using a standard MDIO interface.